apache/druid/docs/development/extensions-core/kafka-extraction-namespace.md

 See [lookups](../../querying/lookups.md) for how to configure and use lookups.

-# Json Extrators
+# JSON Extractors

-Besides simple kafka key and message mapping, extraction allows to extract values from Kafka JSON messages.
+Besides simple Kafka key and message mapping, extraction allows to extract values from Kafka JSON messages.

-## Custom Json Extractor
+## Custom JSON Extractors
-Allows to extract key and value from Kafka json message as per the following example:
+Allows to extract key and value from Kafka JSON message as per the following example:

 ```json
 {